 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Mount Kyllini or Ziria is the perfect destination for a day trip from Athens full of hiking, nature and stunning mountain views.
-The drive from Athens took us only little over two hours but hiking through the tranquil countryside of Mount Kyllini we felt worlds apart from the busy and loud Greek capital.
+Mount Kyllini or Ziria is the perfect destination for a day trip from Athens full of hiking, nature, and stunning mountain views.
+The drive from Athens takes only a little over two hours but hiking through the tranquil countryside of Mount Kyllini we felt worlds apart from the busy and loud Greek capital.

-Mount Kyllini lies in the western corner of Corinthia, on the borders with Achaia and Arcadia.
-It rises to an impressive altitude of 2.376 meters but thanks to its rounded shape it’s actually quite easy to ascent.
+Mount Kyllini lies in the western corner of Corinthia, on the borders of Achaia and Arcadia.
+It rises to an impressive altitude of 2.376 meters but thanks to its rounded shape it’s actually quite easy to ascend.

 As with almost any Greek mountain Mount Kyllini has its place in Greek mythology as well.
 Hermes, the messenger of gods, was born here as well as the Pleiades, seven companions of the goddess Artemis.
 The mountain itself took its name from the nymph Cyllene who dwelled in the area or it may have been the other way around.
 Who knows…

 To get to Ziria you’ll need a car.
 The drive from Athens takes around two and a half hours and we paid approximately 60 euros for petrol and tolls.
 From Athens, we followed the highway to Patra leaving it at Xylokastro some 50 kilometers after Corinth.